Architecture and Concepts

 If Longhorn runs in a second Kubernetes cluster, it can also sync disaster recovery volumes to the backups in secondary storage, so that your data can be recovered more quickly in the second Kubernetes cluster.

 A backup is created using one snapshot as a source, so that it reflects the state of the volume’s data at the time that the snapshot was created.
 A backup is stored remotely outside of the cluster.

 By contrast to a snapshot, a backup can be thought of as a flattened version of a chain of snapshots.
 Similar to the way that information is lost when a layered image is converted to a flat image, data is also lost when a chain of snapshots is converted to a backup.
 In both conversions, any overwritten data would be lost.

 Because backups don’t contain snapshots, they don’t contain the history of changes to the volume data.
 After you restore a volume from a backup, the volume initially contains one snapshot.
-This snapshot is a conflated version of all the snapshots in the original chain, and it reflects the live data of the volume at the time at the time the backup was created.
+This snapshot is a conflated version of all the snapshots in the original chain, and it reflects the live data of the volume at the time the backup was created.

 Each new backup of the same original volume is incremental, detecting and transmitting the changed blocks between snapshots.
 This is a relatively easy task because each snapshot is a differencing file and only stores the changes from the last snapshot.
 This design also means that if no blocks have changed and a backup is taken, that backup in the backupstore will show as 0 bytes.
 However if you were to restore from that backup it would still contain the full volume data, since it would restore the necessary blocks already present on the backupstore, that are required for a backup.

 To avoid storing a very large number of small blocks of storage, Longhorn performs backup operations using 2 MB blocks.
 That means that, if any 4K block in a 2MB boundary is changed, Longhorn will back up the entire 2MB block.
 This offers the right balance between manageability and efficiency.